Chapter 4: Return Types of Template Functions in C++

 Initialization of auto variable

-In this example, we have passed a value of 2 in the template function call and received a return value of 100.5 (which is double).
+In this example, we have passed a value of 2 in the template function call.
+We received a return value of 100.5 (which is double).
 This is because the compiler has deduced the type of the variable ret from the initialization statement as double.
-However, if we initialize the ret variable with an int value instead of a double value, the output will be different (erroneous).
+However, if we use an int value to initialize the ret variable, the output will be different.
+It will be erroneous.
 If we initialize ret with an int value, the compiler will deduce the type of ret as int.
-Consequently, the following assignment will be erroneous and will lead to data truncation:
+Therefore, the following assignment will be erroneous and will lead to data truncation:

 ret = 100.50;

-As we have changed the initialization value of ret to a value of int, the type of ret will be deduced as int.
+We changed the initialization value of ret to a value of int.
+Therefore, the type of ret will be deduced as int.
 As a result, it cannot hold a double value of 100.50 as doubles need larger memory space than int.
 Consequently, data truncation will take place.
 In this case, the output of this program will be 100 instead of an expected 100.5 because of data truncation (data loss).
 So, appropriate initialization of the ret variable is critical in this case.
-In this example, we learned how the compiler could deduce the return type from an auto variable, ret variable, in this case.
+In this example, we learned how the compiler could deduce the return type from an auto variable.
 However, the compiler is capable of directly deducing the return type from the return statement itself.
 In the next section, we will learn how to do that.

 Deducing return type from return statement